- Must be a resident of Virginia

 - Be willing to create diverse and inclusive content for a Virginia K-12 classroom

 - We especially encourage educators who relish collaboration

 Pictured: Arlington teachers participating in the March 2014 content academy. – Photo by Pat Jarrett

 By the end of the fellowship, fellows will have developed two lesson plans with classroom activities.
 As part of the lesson plan, educators will be able to choose one of the following learning experience deliverables to be attached with the plan (or, in consultation with the Virginia Humanities team, can suggest another option as well): an audio file/podcast segment, a virtual tour, a video, story maps, a webpage/online exhibition, a zine or bookmaking project, or other original, creative project a K-12 classroom can engage with.

-Educators, in collaboration with one another and Virginia Humanities staff, will also help to plan a professional development teacher workshop (may be either virtually or in-person).
-The Fellows are not required within this fellowship to run the professional development workshop, however there may be further opportunities and additional stipends available to implement and take part in the workshop in 2023.
+Educators, in collaboration with one another and Virginia Humanities staff, will also provide input on a professional development teacher workshop (may be either virtually or in-person).
+The Fellows are not required within this fellowship to run the professional development workshop, however there may be further opportunities and additional stipends available to implement and take part in the workshop in 2024.
 The work educators produce and the process of developing this work will be key to this professional development session.